ubm-driverless/ubm-docs/README.md

 cd ubm-f1tenth/
 code .
 ```
 This is your development enviroment.
 Cool!
 Now to install ROS2 in a docker container, use a new terminal within Visual Studio Code.
 This ensures it is the correct directory and also in WSL.
+It's perfectly fine to run this in a new terminal if the vs code one is not working.
+It might be solved by rebooting.
 ```bash
 docker build -t f1tenth-ubm-sim -f Dockerfile .
 ```